MikeBosw/amazondelivery/README.md

-Credit for the idea goes to https://github.com/pcomputo/Whole-Foods-Delivery-Slot.
+Credit for the original idea goes to whoever made [this](https://github.com/pcomputo/Whole-Foods-Delivery-Slot).

 The idea is that instead of repeatedly refreshing the Amazon Fresh delivery page, you run this program in the background, leaving it open until it announces that a slot has opened up.

 If you give it Twilio account details you'll get an SMS text.
-Otherwise it uses the "say" command on your computer.
+Otherwise it uses the `say` command on your computer.

 Requirements
 ---

-Amazon Fresh.
+* Amazon Fresh.

-Chrome WebDriver.
+* Chrome WebDriver.

-Python 3.8.
-With lower versions of Python ymmv.
+* Python 3.8, but feel free to try a lower version and lmk how it goes.

-A command called `say` in your `PATH` variable that takes written English as input and communicates it to you.
-For example, on OS X, the `say` command is a built-in text-to-speech program that will literally say the words it's given out loud using your computer's audio.
+* either Twilio or a `say` command in your `PATH` environmennt variable

 Installation
 ---